 For the last several fiscal years before the pandemic, our resident and non-resident enrollment relative to the previous fiscal years has decreased slightly or been flat to slightly increasing as a system.
-As discussed during last year's tuition setting agenda item, the movement toward economic recovery coupled with flat (or, in the best likely case, very slow growing) federal financial aid award grants placed us in a more traditional tuition price sensitivity environment.
-However, as we move through the pandemic, we are in a more unsettled tuition rate environment where separating out tuition rate changes from the host of other pandemic-related issues that impact enrollment is more challenging.
-And because our colleges are more dependent on tuition revenue than ever before in the past, changes to enrollment can mean more significant swings in total revenue for our colleges.
+As discussed during last year's tuition setting agenda item, the pandemic created a more unsettled tuition rate environment where separating out tuition rate changes from the host of other pandemic-related issues that impacted enrollment is more challenging.
+And, the rise of inflation over the last year and the pressure that has put on household budgets has only complicated this picture even further.
+What we do know for sure is that our colleges are more dependent on tuition revenue than ever before--and changes to enrollment can mean more significant swings in total revenue for our colleges.